-Hewlett Packard Co has decided to open its webOS mobile operating system to developers and companies, potentially taking on Google Inc's free Android platform that is popular with handset makers.
+Hewlett Packard has decided to open its webOS mobile operating system to developers and companies, potentially taking on Google's free Android platform that is popular with handset makers.

 HP, which acquired webOS in a $1.2 billion purchase of Palm in 2010, had been trying to figure out how to recoup its investment after a failed foray into the smartphone and tablet market.

-The technology giant will make webOS available under an open source licensing agreement, but it has still not hashed out the terms of the licensing deal it plans to offer.
+The technology giant said it will make webOS available under an open source licensing agreement but did not detail the terms of the licensing deal it plans to offer.

 The future of webOS had been in limbo since August after HP killed its flagship webOS-based TouchPad tablet following poor sales.

-Making it open source changes the rules of the game and has the potential to make (webOS) more appealing, said Van Baker, an analyst with Gartner.
-It presents a potential challenge to Android, but I wouldn't call it a real challenge until we get a little further down the road.
+Making it open source changes the rules of the game and has the potential to make (webOS) more appealing, Van Baker, analyst with Gartner, said.
+It presents a potential challenge to Android but I wouldn't call it a real challenge until we get a little further down the road.

 HP has not revealed its plans for any mobile hardware after the TouchPad was killed.